demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

   - Since it's not a drop-in improvement, it is disabled by default, but give it a try if `FogQuality` settings are too expensive for you!
 - `FixTitanVolume` - Fixes Titan using the wrong volumetric profile.
 (Most notably, the sky is erroneously a lot brighter than the other snowy moons)
 - `FixArtificeVolume` - Fixes Artifice's volumetric profile, which has the exact opposite issue of Titan (uses the snowy profile instead of the default)
-  - This change is a lot more subjective, and thus is disabled by default.
   - It makes the sky a lot clearer, and in general, makes everything brighter and feel more lively

 </details>